SwiftGen/SwiftGen/Documentation/templates/MigrationGuide.md

 In the `strings` templates, if you were providing a custom `lookupFunction`, the signature of that function has changed.
 Previously, the function had to accept 2 parameters (table and key), now the function must accept 3 parameters: table, key and value.

+### Deprecation notices for users

+There are a few deprecation notices:

+- The `xcassets` templates' `allValues` parameter is now deprecated, and will be removed in the next version.

 ### Deprecation notices for template writers

 There are a few deprecation notices: